 He was a quiet man.
 This is often the description given by neighbours and colleagues when asked what kind of person an assailant was before they had committed a crime.
 This is most commonly used to summarise perpetrators of mass murders, such as public shootings and suicide bombings.
 After Stephen Paddock opened fire on fifty-eight people at a Las Vegas concert in 2017, before turning the gun on himself, his girlfriend described him as ‘a kind, caring, quiet man.’
 Later that year, in the Australian city of Melbourne, a radicalised man called Ali Khalic Shire Ali was arrested after police discovered that he intended on massacring a New Year’s Eve party with an AK-47 assault rifle.
 Following his arrest, The Age revealed that ‘the suspect’s a quiet young man, part of a beautiful family, with a father who tirelessly drove a taxi, so that he and his brothers and sister could get a private education and move from their commission house.’
 As recently as April 2020, following a mass shooting in Nova Scotia by fifty-one-year-old Gabriel Wortman, the killer was referred to by a former girlfriend as a ‘good person, he works hard, people liked him.’

-The first time that he saw Rebecca Schaeffer, he felt that he had fallen in love.
-It was 1 October 1986 and sixteen-year-old Bardo was sat watching L.A., the season seven premiere of the long-running television series Magnum P.I., which had returned to CBS after a six-month absence.
-During one of the commercial breaks, an advert came on for an upcoming sitcom starring Pam Dawber, an actress best known to audiences as the sidekick to Robin Williams in the hit show Mork & Mindy.
+The first time he saw Rebecca Schaeffer, he felt that he had fallen in love.
+It was 1 October, 1986 and sixteen-year-old Robert John Bardo was sat watching L.A., the season seven premiere of the long-running television series Magnum P.I., which had returned to CBS after a six-month absence.
+During one of the commercial breaks, an advert came on for an upcoming sitcom starring Pam Dawber, an actress best known to audiences as the sidekick to Robin Williams on the hit show Mork & Mindy.
 In the four years since its conclusion, Dawber had appeared in an episode of The Twilight Zone and a succession of made-for-TV feature films, but now she was set to make a regular return with My Sister Sam.
 The show, which told of a freelance photographer whose life is turned upside down when her younger sister comes to live with her, would make its debut five days later.
 The clip featured both Dawber and Schaeffer, and with the latter just four weeks shy of her nineteenth birthday, she was presented as the wholesome girl-next-door.
 It was this innocence and everyday quality that immediately appealed to Bardo.
-‘That’s what got me curious about her,’ he later admitted, ‘but then I’d watch the show, and she’s very outgoing and bubbly and everything.’
+‘That’s what got me curious about her,’ he later admitted.
+‘But then I’d watch the show, and she’s very outgoing, and bubbly, and everything.’

 Stability was never something that Robert John Bardo had been able to take for granted.
 Growing up an army brat, he spent the first few years of his life moving from place to place, until his parents finally settled the family in Tucson, a major city in Arizona.
 His father, Phillip Bardo, was an uncommissioned Air Force officer, and while stationed at the Yokota Air Base near Tokyo, he met and fell in love with June, a Korean-born Japanese civilian.
 Returning to the United States with his new bride, the couple would have seven children together, with the last, Robert, born shortly after New Year 1970.
-Although he was considered a straight-A student, Bardo was referred to by one teacher as ‘a time bomb waiting to explode,’ and would regularly harass another with letters in which he threatened to kill her, with which he signed his name as either Scarface, Dirty Harry or James Bond.
-His family had moved to Tucson when he was thirteen, and before long he had become something of a problem child.
+Although he was considered a straight-A student, Bardo was referred to by one teacher at Pueblo High School as ‘a time bomb waiting to explode,’ and would regularly harass another with letters in which he threatened to kill her, with which he signed his name as either Scarface, Dirty Harry, or James Bond.
 Among the letters that he sent to his teachers included one in which he claimed he would take his own life.
 As his behaviour grew increasingly erratic, he lost interest in his studies and finally turned his back on school while in the ninth grade.
 ‘My mistake was dropping out of high school,’ he later admitted.
 ‘I was isolated.
 I didn’t have any friends, never had a girlfriend.’

 For Schaeffer, her time in New York may have been a gruelling experience, but it was one which she would make the most of as she worked as a waitress in between auditions.
 ‘When Rebecca and I were in New York together she was sixteen, and that is so young,’ explained Barbara Lusch, the actress that Troutman had entrusted to protect her client.
 ‘This was a big adventure for her and things were going well.’
 Having trained under renowned acting teacher Robert Modica, whose other students have included Rachel Ward and David Duchovny, Schaeffer finally made her acting debut in 1985 with One Life to Live.
 Based around the turbulent personal lives of the Lord family, the show was first broadcast on ABC in July 1966 and would remain one of the longest-running soap operas in American history, eventually coming to an end in 2013 after forty-seven years on air.
 Schaeffer’s recurring role as Annie Barnes would bear little impact on the overall story arc of the series, but her performance gained acclaim from her co-stars.
 ‘She was remarkably good for somebody of that age,’ declared Erika Slezak, who would star as the family’s matriarch throughout the history of the show.
 ‘She had a certain presence and confidence that exudes on screen.’
 While her appearance would fail to bring her the exposure she craved, it afforded her the focus and determination she needed to take the next step in her career.